Belarus airline chief decries airspace restrictions by EU states

-Most of Belarus’s neighbours and many other European nations have banned Belavia flights amid outrage over Sunday’s forced landing of a Ryanair jet en route to Lithuania from Greece and the arrest of a dissident journalist on board.
+Most of Belarus's neighbours and many other European nations have banned Belavia flights amid outrage over Sunday's forced landing of a Ryanair (RYA.I) jet en route to Lithuania from Greece and the arrest of a dissident journalist on board. read more

 In a post on his Facebook page on Saturday, Belavia director Igor Tcherginets said such steps amounted to sanctions on the carrier, which he described as innocent.